subashnagarkoti77/golang-firstweek/day4/uploadfile/README.md

-#  Go File Upload and Word Count API
+#  Go File Upload API

 This simple Go web server allows users to upload a text file via an HTTP POST request.
 It saves the uploaded file to disk.